BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_1_Accessing_Bitcoind_with_Curl.md

   "id": "curltest"
 }
 ```
 You'll see a bit of connectivity reporting as the data is downloaded, then when that data hits `jq`, everything will be output in a correctly indented form.
-(We'll be omiting the download information in future example.)
+(We'll be omiting the download information in future examples.)

-> **WARNING:** If you get a result like "Failed to connect to 127.0.0.1 port 8332: Connection refused", be sure that a line like `rpcallowip=127.0.0.1` is in your ~/.bitcoin/bitcoin.conf.
-If things still don't work, be sure that you're allowing access to port 18332 (or 8332) from localhost.
-Our standard setup from [Chapter Two: Creating a Bitcoin-Core VPS](02_0_Setting_Up_a_Bitcoin-Core_VPS.md) should do all of this.

 ## Manipulate Your Wallet